Updated April 2026

 Agreed Value

 A fixed payout amount set when the policy is taken out.
-Essential for classic cars whose value may not be reflected by standard market valuations.
+Essential for classic cars whose value may not be accurately reflected by standard market valuations.

 Concours

-A vehicle in show-winning condition - original, meticulously maintained, and often highly valuable.
+A vehicle in show-winning condition, original, meticulously maintained and often highly valuable.
 Concours vehicles typically command the highest agreed values.

 Matching Parts

-Parts that match the vehicle's original specifications in terms of make, model year, and finish.
+Parts that match the vehicle's original specifications in terms of make, model year and finish.
 Important for maintaining authenticity and value.

 Laid-Up Cover